RespectKnowledge/Chest-XR-COVID-19-detection_Deep-Learning/README.md

 If you want to train the deep convolutional neural networks, please use this code,

-# for EfficieNet pretrained model
+# for EfficieNet pretrained models

 > python3 efficientnet_model.py

-# For pretrained models
+# For Deep Learning pretrained models

 > python3 DDN_covid_models.py

 If you use vision transformer based deep learning models, please use this code for training and validation

-# For vision-based transformers
+# For Vision-based Transformers

 > python3 Transformers_models_covid.py